Additional Vs Principal Place of Business in GST Registration (GST REG-01)

 Definition of Additional & Principal Place of Business in GST

 First, we need to understand some basic terms according to CGST Act.
 The Act under Section 2(77), “principal place of business” means the place of business specified as the principal place of business in the certificate of registration where the taxable person keeps and maintains the accounts and records as specified under section 42.

 According to the definition, the principal place of business in GST is the place mentioned in the GST Registration Certificate (GST-Reg-06).
 Irrespective of the fact, where business is conducted.
-The place mentioned in the registration certificate will be considered as a principal place of business.
-So, it is the principal place of business where we need to maintain our documents like Sale Register, Inventory Records, and Purchase Details.
+The place mentioned in the registration certificate will be considered a principal place of business.
+So, it is the principal place of business where we need to maintain our documents like the Sale Register, Inventory Records, and Purchase Details.

 While Additional Place of business is the place of business where taxpayers accomplish business-related activities within the State.
-All other business premises which are separate from the principal place must be considered as an additional place but must be located within the state.
+All other business premises which are separate from the principal place must be considered as an additional places but must be located within the state.

 In case, the premise is located in a different state then separate GST Registration must be obtained for the same.
 That premises shall not be considered as an additional place of business.
-The reason being for the same is in different places different states will have right over the revenue and separate GST officers would have been allocated.
-Therefore, we cannot add an additional places of business in other states.
+The reason for the same is in different places different states will have right over the revenue and separate GST officers would have been allocated.
+Therefore, we cannot add additional places of business in other states.